the-ogre/political-insights-from-newspaper/README.md

-# Unveiling Multifaceted Insights through NLP: Analyzing Indian Express Articles
+# Unveiling Multifaceted Insights through NLP: Analyzing Newspaper Articles

 In the realm of Natural Language Processing (NLP), the exploration of news articles can unlock a treasure trove of information.
 This project embarks on a journey through the Indian Express articles dataset, employing cutting-edge techniques and visualization tools to extract, analyze, and present a spectrum of insights.